-DANYELZA has been administered to more than 400 patients to date, which formed the safety portion of our BLA submission.
 Other than DANYELZA, there are no FDA-approved therapies for primary refractory or second-line pediatric NB patients.
 DANYELZA has also received orphan drug designation, or ODD, and rare pediatric disease designation, or RPDD, from the FDA for the treatment of NB.
-In addition, on August 20, 2018, DANYELZA received breakthrough therapy designation, or BTD, in combination with GM-CSF, for the treatment of high-risk NB refractory to initial therapy or with incomplete response to salvage therapy in patients greater than 12 months of age with persistent, refractory disease limited to bone marrow with or without evidence of concurrent bone involvement.
-Finally, in November 2018, the European Commission granted orphan medicinal product designation, or OMPD, for naxitamab for the treatment of NB.
+In addition, DANYELZA has received breakthrough therapy designation, or BTD, in combination with GM-CSF, for the treatment of high-risk NB refractory to initial therapy or with incomplete response to salvage therapy in patients greater than 12 months of age with persistent, refractory disease limited to bone marrow with or without evidence of concurrent bone involvement.
+Finally, in 2018, the European Commission granted orphan medicinal product designation, or OMPD, for naxitamab for the treatment of NB.
 While our current clinical efforts for DANYELZA are focused on rare pediatric cancers, we believe that we can potentially expand its application to the treatment of adults with cancers that express GD2.
-We estimate that there were more than 200,000 new adult patients diagnosed with GD2-positive cancers in the United States in 2017.
+We estimate that there were more than 200,000 new adult patients diagnosed with GD2-positive cancers in the United States in 2021.